Our stories give us hope in challenging times. Support JWA by Dec. 31.

 Post Mortem

 Currently, new files and information about Charlaque are being found frequently.
 The Magnus Hirschfeld Society, located in Berlin around the corner from where Charlaque lived, has a library and journal in which discoveries are celebrated and shared with a broader audience.
 In 2021, Raimund Wolfert published a German-language biography of Charlaque.
 In 2022, Wolfert and Esra Paul Afken created an exhibition and website about Ebel’s life at the Sonntagsclub in Berlin.
 In the 2023 film Eldorado – Everything the Nazis Hate, Eli Kappo portrayed Charlaque, smoking in a bar and dancing with Ebel.
 In late 2023 Charlaque was honored with an entry in the NYC LGBT Historic Sites project.
 In early 2024 Phillip Gufler exhibited a quilt dedicated to Charlaque in Potsdam, and a musical about her is being produced by a team in Berlin, New York, and Vienna.
-Charlotte Charlaque was also the great-great-aunt of Ari Wolf, who continues to celebrate her legacy and write about her.
+Charlotte Charlaque was also the great-aunt of Ari Wolf, who continues to celebrate her legacy and write about her.

 Thanks to Mara Portner, Alma Roggenbuck, Ari Wolf, and Raimund Wolfert for editing assistance and insights.